Skip to main content

 Bouctouche Baie Chalets and Camping invites you and your family to spend your next vacation with us in the friendly Acadian village of Bouctouche.
 Explore the unlimited number of local attractions and dine in the many local restaurants, which serve fresh seafood and authentic Acadian cuisine.
 Enjoy the tranquility of our chalets and campground and the friendly faces at our resort.
 For full chalet information and pictures, please visit our website.

-Camping Panoramic
+Camping Oceanic

 Bathurst Wildlife Camping